 We will help young people meet these three objectives through five types of fun activities:

 - (A) Participants will have fifteen regular meetings as a group to get to know each other, have fun, and reflect on religion and ethics.
-In 2016-2017, most of the meetings will be on Sunday morning from 11:00-12:15; a schedule will be avialable at the family meeting.
+Most of the meetings will be on Sunday morning from 11:00-12:15; a schedule will be avialable at the family meeting.
 There will also be five optional fun sessions devoted socializing and to making a fun project, life-size plywood self-portraits (this is your chance to learn how to use power tools!).
 Participants should attend an absolute minimum of 12 of the 14 regular meetings.

 - (B) Participants will participate in a 4-5 hours of social justice work.
 To make this easy for youth, the Coming of Age program will cook and serve dinner to the Hotel de Zink homeless shelter on Sat., Sept.
-10, from 6-10 p.m. (optional session, but strongly encouraged).
-Whether serving dinner for Hotel de Zink or other social justice project approved by the ministers, participants must complete a minimum four hours of social justice work.
+9, from 6-10 p.m.
+Whether serving dinner for Hotel de Zink or other social justice project approved by the ministers, participants must complete a minimum of four hours of social justice work.

 - (D) Participants will write a “credo statement” setting forth their ethical and religious identity as it stands now.
 These statements are usually about 500-700 words long.
 Mentors help youth to write their credos.
 You can read the Coming of Age credos from 2007 online here.
 (Additional sample credos will be handed out at the credo-writing sessions.)

-- (E) Participants will lead the services here at UUCPA on Sunday, May 21, 2017 (at both the 9:30 and 11:00 services).
+- (E) Participants will lead the services here at UUCPA on Sunday, May 20, 2018 (at both the 9:30 and 11:00 services).
 They will present their “credo statements” during this service.
 After the services, participants attend a closing celebration with a potluck lunch; parents and family members, as well as mentors, are encouraged to attend to the closing celebration.
 Participants must be present at both services, and at the lunch afterwards.